ghodulik95/chromebook-nautilus-desktop/README.md

 After a moderately thorough investigation, the issue appears to be something strange about the **lid closing**, not necessarily about suspend/wakeup or lid opening.
 If you close your lid by accident, you may be able to avoid the issue if you reopen your lid within around 0-4s.

-I've decided to mostly ignore this problem (though I have added some possible recovery options in [troubleshooting](#troubleshooting), for now and the foreseeable future.
-Instead, when you want to close your lid, just make sure to suspend or power off manually first.
+It also seems to be solely (or at least primarily) a display process issue.
+For instance, you can still move to a different tty.
+See [here](#lid-close-recovery) for safe shutdown instructions and some more advanced recovery options.

+I've decided to mostly ignore this problem, opting that remembering to manually suspend or shutdown before lid closing is an acceptable workaround.
 Consider making a `Keyboard` > `Application Shourtcut` for the `systemctl suspend` command.

 #### Attempted fixes